KeithPatarroyo/galapagos-project/content/external/index.md

 - Sood, V., Mathieu, M., Shreim, A., Grassberger, P., & Paczuski, M. (2010).
 Interacting Branching Process as a Simple Model of Innovation.
 Phys.
 Rev. Lett., 105, 178701.
 - On singularities and black holes in combination-driven models of technological innovation networks Solé R., Amor D.R. and Valverde S. PLoS One, 11 (1) (2016), p. e0146180
 # Biology
+## Theoretical Biology
+- Krakauer, D., Bertschinger, N., Olbrich, E. et al. The information theory of individuality.
+Theory Biosci.
+139, 209–223 (2020)
 ## Origin of Life
 - Marshall, Stuart M., et al. "Identifying molecules as biosignatures with assembly theory and mass spectrometry."
 Nature communications 12.1 (2021): 1-9.
-- Krakauer, D., Bertschinger, N., Olbrich, E. et al. The information theory of individuality.
-Theory Biosci.
-139, 209–223 (2020)
+- Kempes, Christopher P., and David C. Krakauer.
+"The Multiple Paths to Multiple Life."
+Journal of Molecular Evolution (2021): 1-12.
 ## Artificial Life
 ## Cultural Evolution
 - Duarte, Miguel Feliciano da Cunha Oliveira.
 "Gamified Interfaces as a means to motivate exploration and comprehension of Musical Genres."
 (2020).